 I should note that I have never had people tell me they mind having some time to study on their own, indeed, most often I am told, “We really appreciate getting out, the efficiency of the format, the program, and the day, because we need time to put all this useful information together before we get back to work.”
 This, again, is my sense as to what is best for you, as well.

-"B" covers different questions and answers but embodies the same, successful format as "A" - namely a question-answer, testing format.
-You don't need to take "A" to benefit from "B".
-Neither set of questions is any "better" than the other, they're just different questions.
-Both databases cover all of the relevant topics tested.
-In general, all things being equal, Dr Jensen recommends taking the course as early as possible because it changes the way one prepares for the test and provides insights regarding topics of strength and weakness which are best gained as soon as possible.
+The letters reference which specific set of questions will be presented at the course.
+Each question set covers all of the relevant topics tested on the board exam.
+No set of questions is any better than an other, they're just different questions.
+You don't need to take "A" to benefit from "B" or "C" to benefit from "D".
+In general, Dr Jensen recommends taking the course as early as possible because it changes the way one prepares for the test and provides insights regarding topics of strength and weakness which are best gained as soon as possible.

 Again, we are often asked which program is strongest.
 Our answer is honest and very simple: The courses are equal in strength.
 They are simply different sets of questions but many find they benefit from as much exposure to high quality questions and answers as possible.